azmelekin/azmelekin.github.io/_posts/2017-11-05-childMortalityByRaceOverTime.md

 The lapply, sapply, tapply... family of functions are very handy in performing the same thing to lists, vectors, variables or datasets etc.

-In our case, data sets are .txt files and tab delimited, we will use lapply on the data list created to read in each of them.
+In our case, datasets are .txt files and tab delimited, we will use lapply on the data list created to read in each of them.
 The 'datalist' object will contain those datasets as a list.

 ``` r
 datalist <- lapply(mortalityData_list, read.delim)